 - Damon: Page 40: How do these goals and strategies relate to the Town's adopted Affordable Housing Goals and Strategies?
 Should that policy document be discussed or referenced in this chapter?
 Should it be "re-adopted" with the Comprehensive Plan? - Staff/Consultant Note: AH Goals and Strategies document should be reference.
-Many of the goals and strategies included in this chapter come from the AH Goals and Strategies document. - Barbara: Page 40: I agree that the goals and strategies should align/relate with the Town's adopted AH goals and strategies and the policy should be referenced in the Comp Plan.
+Many of the goals and strategies included in this chapter come from the AH Goals and Strategies document. - o REVISIONS: Reference to Affordable Housing Goals and Strategies is added

+- Barbara: Page 40: I agree that the goals and strategies should align/relate with the Town's adopted AH goals and strategies and the policy should be referenced in the Comp Plan.
 Maybe others as well since we want to show connectedness between existing policies/plans??? - Staff/Consultant Note: AH Goals and Strategies document should be reference.
 Many of the goals and strategies included in this chapter come from the AH Goals and Strategies document.
-Same goes for other plans such as CCAP, Bike Plan - Sammy 5: Affordable Housing (4.2.a): Why Home Trust model preference when there are many other affordable rental unit models and providers in our community?
+Same goes for other plans such as CCAP, Bike Plan - REVISIONS: Reference to Affordable Housing Goals and Strategies is added - Sammy 5: Affordable Housing (4.2.a): Why Home Trust model preference when there are many other affordable rental unit models and providers in our community?
 WCHA, Empowerment, etc..
-Fix by listing these affordable rental providers as partners towards Home Trust home ownership. - Sammy 6: Affordable Housing, new 4.5: a) "Leverage work of and augment (with local funds) the funding of Weatherization Assistance Program with a goal of weatherizing all low income homes in

-Carrboro by 2030.
+Fix by listing these affordable rental providers as partners towards Home Trust home ownership.
+REVISIONS: text added to 4.2 a) - Sammy 6: Affordable Housing, new 4.5: a) "Leverage work of and augment (with local funds) the funding of Weatherization Assistance Program with a goal of weatherizing all low income homes in Carrboro by 2030.
 Leverage the work already happening with the Orange County Home Preservation Coalition, working with other Orange County governments to fund staffing for that program and augment WAP funds so that the Community Action Agency can increase their annual quota for Orange County/ Carrboro low-income household weatherization work."